MicrosoftDocs/VBA-Docs/api/Excel.Workbook.UpdateRemoteReferences.md

 ## Remarks

 When a new workbook is created, the default value for the **UpdateRemoteReferences** property is **True** and dynamic data exchange (DDE) links and OLE links update automatically.
-If the value is **False**, DDE links and OLE links do not update automatically or during recalculation.
+If the value is **False**, DDE links and OLE links don't update automatically or during recalculation.

 ## Example